-The HRM Impact Award Review Committee, chaired by Dr. Sara Rynes-Weller, will review all applications.
+The HRM Impact Award Review Committee, chaired by Dr. William Schiemann, will review all applications.
 The organizations selected to receive an HRM Impact Award will be announced at a SIOP event and a SHRM event.
 The HRM Impact Award Review Committee will evaluate submissions based on the following criteria:

 1. Financial or operational impact on the business or enterprise.

 3. Scientific impact on the research and practice of HR, industrial-organizational psychology, and/or management.